TylerMatteo/react-deck-boilerplate/README.md

 # React Vite Boilerplate

 This is a simple React boilerplate created from the Vite `react-ts` [template](https://vitejs.dev/guide/#scaffolding-your-first-vite-project) with Eslint, Prettier, Husky, and lint-staged added on for code quality and pre-commit hooks.
+It features a bare-bones map powered by Deck.gl using Carto's free basemaps.